 Five measures have been established to monitor progress towards reducing fatal and serious injury accidents on all public roads.
-ITD has set its 2019 targets for the measures, and the KMPO Board passed a motion to adopt and support ITD's safety targets at the Board's February 14, 2019 meeting.
+In February 2018, the KMPO Board chose to adopt and support ITD's safety targets, rather than develop separate targets for Kootenai County.
+ITD has recently set its 2020 targets for the measures.